Daowei Tibetan Ethnic Township: Geography

-Daowei Tibetan Ethnic Township is located within the southeast of Xunhua Salar Autonomous County, within the prefecture-level city of Haidong.
-The ethnic township is largely mountainous, with an average elevation of 2620 m above sea level, and grassy mountains covering 880,000 mu of Daowei.
+Dobi Tibetan Ethnic Township is located within the southeast of Xunhua Salar Autonomous County, within the prefecture-level city of Haidong.
+The ethnic township is largely mountainous, with an average elevation of 2620 m above sea level, and grassy mountains covering 880,000 mu of Dobi.
 The ethnic township has 32,900 mu of arable land.

 Administrative divisions

-Daowei Tibetan Ethnic Township administers 27 administrative villages (行政村 (Xíngzhèng Cūn)), and 34 natural villages (自然村 (Zìrán Cūn)), although the latter have no formal status.
+Dobi Tibetan Ethnic Township administers 27 administrative villages (行政村 (Xíngzhèng Cūn)), and 34 natural villages (自然村 (Zìrán Cūn)), although the latter have no formal status.
 The ethnic township's 27 administrative villages are as follows: